plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 automatically by the fitting procedure to avoid manual and somehow subjective choices in the transitions.

-This codes produces a dataframe, called Bilan which includes the folowing columns:
+This codes produces a dataframe, called Bilan with the folowing columns:

     Bilan=read.csv(file='Bilan.csv',header = TRUE)
     knitr::kable(Bilan)